da Vinci® Mitral Valve Repair Surgery

-If you have been diagnosed with mitral valve disease, your doctor may recommend surgery.
-If you are facing mitral valve surgery, ask your doctor about minimally invasive da Vinci Surgery.
+The goal of mitral valve surgery is to repair or replace the damaged valve and allow blood to flow properly.
+If you are facing mitral valve surgery, ask your doctor about minimally invasive da Vinci Mitral Valve Repair Surgery.

 Why da Vinci Surgery?

-As a result of da Vinci technology, da Vinci Mitral Valve Repair Surgery offers the following potential benefits compared to open surgery:
+As a result of this technology, da Vinci Mitral Valve Repair Surgery offers the following potential benefits compared to open surgery:

 - Shorter hospital stay1,2,3,4,5

-- Lower rate of pleural effusions after surgery (excess fluid around the lung)4
+- Low rate of pleural effusions after surgery (excess fluid around the lung)4

-- Faster improvement of physical & mental health following surgery6
+- Fast improvement of physical function following surgery6

 - Small incisions for minimal scarring